Michael Boorda: Career

 Boorda dropped out of high school to enlist in the United States Navy in 1956 at the age of 17; it provided a structure he at first disliked but came to appreciate.
 He finished high school while in the Navy and attained the rate of Personnelman First Class.
-Boorda served a variety of commands, primarily in aviation.
+As an enlisted sailor, Boorda served at a variety of commands, primarily in aviation.
 His last two enlisted assignments were in Attack Squadron 144 and Carrier Airborne Early Warning Squadron 11.

-Boorda was selected for potential commissioning under the Integration Program in 1962, by which enlisted sailors were admitted to the navy's Officer Candidate School in Newport, Rhode Island.
+Boorda was selected for potential commissioning under the Integration Program in 1962, by which enlisted sailors were admitted to the Navy's Officer Candidate School in Newport, Rhode Island.
 Boorda was commissioned as an ensign upon graduating in August 1962.
 He first served aboard USS Porterfield as combat information center officer at the rank of lieutenant junior grade.
 In 1964, he attended the Naval Destroyer School in Newport.

 In October 1964, Boorda was assigned as weapons officer aboard the destroyer USS John R. Craig.
 The destroyer deployed to Vietnam in March 1965 and participated in combat missions and operations off the coast of Vietnam until it departed for San Diego on August 11.
 On August 15, Boorda was recommended for the Navy Commendation Medal by his commanding officer on John R. Craig.
-On August 28, the Commander in Chief, U.S Pacific Fleet, approved a lesser award, the Secretary of the Navy Commendation for Achievement (redesignated the Navy Achievement Medal in July 1967).
+On August 28, the Commander in Chief, U.S. Pacific Fleet, approved a lesser award, the Secretary of the Navy Commendation for Achievement (redesignated the Navy Achievement Medal in July 1967).
 The citation read: "for meritorious service while serving as Weapons Officer in USS JOHN R. CRAIG (DD 885) while operating in combat missions supporting the Republic of Vietnam from 10 April to 10 August 1965".

 After the destroyer arrived in San Diego in September, Boorda served as commander of USS Parrot.
 His first shore tour was as a weapons instructor at Naval Destroyer School in Newport.
 In December 1971, after attending the U.S. Naval War College and also earning a Bachelor of Arts degree in political science from the University of Rhode Island, Boorda assumed duties as Executive Officer, USS Brooke, a guided missile destroyer.
 In October 1972, the Seventh Fleet, including Boorda's ship departed for Vietnam; his second tour began in November 1972 and ended on February 19, 1973.
 On April 8, the commanding officer of Brooke recommended Boorda for the Navy Commendation Medal (without the Combat "V").
 The medal was approved by the Commander, Seventh Fleet, and the citation read: "for meritorious achievement as Executive Officer while attached to and serving in USS BROOKE (DEG 1) from 15 December 1971 to 20 February 1973 including combat operations".